Photo of my journal on the table featuring my Low Buy Year Plan

 In this post, I share practical tips for a low-buy year.
 Many of these are habits I introduced in 2025, and I plan to continue them in 2026.

-What is a low buy year
+What is a low buy year?

 A low-buy year is about focusing on intentional spending.
-It is a way to put your money and energy on what really matters and letting go of expenses that are not necessary and that do not align with your goals.
+It is a way to put your money and energy on what really matters and let go of expenses that are not necessary and that do not align with your goals.

 As a result, it is a great way to save more money, break bad spending habits, appreciate and use what you already have, and reduce clutter and waste.

-How to structure a low buy year
+How to structure a low-buy year

-The structure of the low buy year is simple.
+The structure of the low-buy year is simple.
 You need to define the sum you want to save, the sum you need to spend on expenses, and the sum you want to spend as you please.

-That said, your low buy year will not look exactly like mine.
+That said, your low-buy year will not look exactly like mine.
 We have different goals and priorities.

 Review your spending data